numpy/numpy/INSTALL.rst

 macOS
 -----

-You will need to install a BLAS/LAPACK library.
-We recommend using OpenBLAS or Intel MKL.
-Apple's Accelerate also still works, however it has bugs and we are likely to drop support for it in the near future.
+On macOS >= 13.3, you can use Apple's Accelerate library.
+On older macOS versions, Accelerate has bugs and we recommend using OpenBLAS or (on x86-64) Intel MKL.

 Ubuntu/Debian
 -------------